Skip to main content

 The content types section lists the content types for the content in the currently selected folder, and the number of content items for each.
 The other filters will also reflect the content in the selected folder.

-In this example we've set up a filter for banners and sliders modified in the last 60 days and the active filters are shown at the top of the window.
+This example shows a filter for banners and sliders modified in the last 60 days - the active filters are shown at the top of the window.

 Sorting content